HISTORY & VISION

 The Frogtown neighborhood is rich with diversity of ethnicity, languages and culture.
 It is one of few neighborhoods in Minnesota where Black and Brown people are the predominant racial groups.
 What once was an oppressed and under-resourced neighborhood is now full of joy, community and resilience.

-Pastor Frank is an ordained minister with the heart of a true evangelist.
-While running his own business for numerous years, he also ministered at local missions and juvenile detention centers.
+Frank Stewart is the Senior Pastor at SPF, he studied and graduated from The Master Builders bible college.
+Pastor Frank as he is affectionately called by many, has the heart of a true evangelist.
+While running his own printing company for a number of years, he also ministered at local missions and juvenile detention centers like Boys Totem Town.